isa-ulisboa/greends-dms-exercises/dms_ex_04_entity_relationship.md

 - Affiliation

 **Task:**

-1. Can you identify the entities and attributes of this scenario.
+Q1.
+Can you identify the entities and attributes of this scenario.
 Also identify possible relationships between entities.
 Represent it as a entity-relationship using a standard notation such as rectangles for entities, ellipses for attributes and diamonds for relationships.

+As a suggestion, you can use the online tool [https://app.diagrams.net/](https://app.diagrams.net/) to create your diagrams.

 ### Problem 2.
 Scenario:
 You have been tasked with designing a database to manage data related to water pollution in various bodies of water (e.g., rivers, lakes, oceans).
 The database should store information about water quality measurements, the locations where these measurements were taken, the pollutants found, and the monitoring agencies responsible.